Inside: Quilted Christmas Tree Skirt Pattern

-Last year, I realized my Christmas Tree Skirt lacked both sentiment and style.
+When I pulled out the holiday decorations, I realized my Christmas Tree Skirt lacked both sentiment and style.
 Instead of a beautiful, festive skirt that wrapped around my tree, I had a serged piece of black fabric.
 We’re talking seriously ugly and completely lacking in holiday cheer.

 It’s time for something new.

 While I could easily run over to Target and purchase something that would be beautiful, I wanted a Christmas Tree Skirt that could be cherished by my family.

 I needed a simple Christmas Tree Skirt Pattern that I could sew quickly.
 It should have a little quilting, but not too much.
 The pattern and supplies must be economical.
 We’re talking no more than a weekend project.

 It so happens my friend Caroline Critchfield created a Bluprint class with a simple Quilted Christmas Tree Skirt Pattern that fits my criteria.
 Seriously, easy.
 And, because it isn’t complicated, it’s really fun, too.